-All weatherization, solar and roof repair or replacement work has been postponed until we receive authorization to resume working in homes.
+All weatherization work (minor home repairs) has been postponed until we receive authorization to resume working in homes.
 However, emergency services for low-income households experiencing issues with their heater, water heater, or cooling systems will be assisted on a case-by-case basis.
 For more information contact (559) 263-1588.

 Apply for Weatherization

 Download and mail an application or have one mailed to you